Dzybaty/battleship/README.md

 - their own [Field](#Fields) (left one) which shows his placement and enemy hits.
 - enemy [Field](#Fields) (right one) which does not show enemy ship placement and is used for making strikes.

-Each turn player should click any cell on the enemy [Field](#Fields) trying to hit opponents ship.
+Each turn player should click on any cell on the enemy [Field](#Fields) trying to hit opponent's ship.
 Every successful hit will be marked on the enemy field with `X` symbol.
 After successful hit, player can make another attempt until he misses.